Mustapha Fofana

-Mustapha Fofana (born 10 May 2001) is a professional footballer who plays as a forward for Ørn Horten.
-Born in Sierra Leone, he represents Norway internationally.
+Mustapha Fofana (born 10 May 2001) is a professional footballer who plays as a forward for Vindbjart.
+Born in Sierra Leone, he has represented Norway internationally.

 Playing career

 Joining Strømsgodset's youth setup in 2016 after tenures in other local teams, he made his senior debut in the 2019 Norwegian Football Cup against Ullern.
 He signed for the first team in June 2019, and made his league debut in July 2019 against Lillestrøm.

 In the closing stages of the 2020 1. divisjon he went on loan to Øygarden FK, having played not a single game for Strømsgodset in 2020.
-In 2021, a loan at third-tier Bærum was short-lived, and he went on to fourth-tier Ørn Horten.
+In 2021, a loan at third-tier Bærum SK was short-lived, and he went on to fourth-tier Ørn Horten, whom he helped win promotion to the third tier.
+In 2024 he continued to Vindbjart FK.